hashicorp/terraform-provider-pureport/website/docs/d/accounts.html.md

 The following arguments are supported:

-* `name_regex` - (Optional) A regex string to appy to the account list returned by Pureport.
+* `name_regex` - (Optional) A regex string to apply to the account list returned by Pureport.
 This filtering is done locally on what Pureport returns, and could have a performance impact if the result is large.

 ## Attributes

-The Purport Account resource exports the following attributes:
+The Pureport Account resource exports the following attributes:

 * `accounts` - The found list of accounts.